ferxinii/bronch-skele/README.md

 - An *.stl* mesh representing a bronchial tree structure.
 - A *.txt* file with the coordinates of the terminals of the mesh to keep.
 - The position (x,y,z) of a point close to the trachea inlet.
 - The positons (x,y,z) of at least one point close to the terminal of each lobe to keep.
 It might be necessary to give more than 1 terminal per lobe.
-This information is propagated upwards to lavel all nodes of the skeleton according to lobe.
+This information is propagated upwards to label all nodes of the skeleton according to lobe.
-- Optionally, to produce terminal data for BM, night the path to folders containing the *.stl* files of the secondary lung lobules and left and right lung.
+- Optionally, to produce terminal data for BM, the path to folders containing the *.stl* files of the secondary lung lobules, lung lobes and left and right lung.

 ## Output